TeeJpixels/Discord-Memebot/README.md

 Final Python Project in CODEDEX.io

 # INFO
-This is a Discord Meme bot that fetches a funny meme from the meme-api and sends them to the channel when a user types $meme.
+This Discord Meme bot fetches a funny meme from the meme-api and sends them to the channel when a user types $meme.